jenyss/langgraph-codeact-excel-worker/README.md

 ## How It Works

-The repository features 3 examples showcasing how CodeAct integrates with tools to perform tasks end-to-end.
+The repository features 3 examples demonstrating how CodeAct integrates with tools to perform tasks end-to-end.

 ### ```preview-tool-visualize-codeact```